shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 Please note the tag for your definition and the respective `entity` attribute, which has to contain the technical name of your entity, which you provided in your entity definition.
 In this case this must be `swag_example`.

 And basically that's it already for your definition class.
-Theoretically you could start using your entity now by injecting the `swag_example.repository` service to other services and start working with the repository, e.g. to read data \[PLACEHOLDER-LINK: Reading data\] or to write data into your table \[PLACEHOLDER-LINK: Writing data\].
+Theoretically you could start using your entity now by injecting the `swag_example.repository` service to other services and start working with the repository, e.g. to [read data](./reading-data.md) or to [write data](./writing-data.md).

 Yet, we highly recommend you to create a custom `Entity` class, as well as a custom `EntityCollection` class.
 This is not mandatory, but those will be replaced with generic classes otherwise.

 ### Entity class